Orange-chinned parakeet Brotogeris jugularis

 Biology

-Both male and female adults have feathers with a yellow greenish to olive green color, with a light blue color in the crown, a small orange speck in the chin, a slight touch of blue in the bottom of the dorso.
+Both male and female adults heave feathers with a yellow-greenish to olive-green color, with a light blue color in the crown, a small orange speck in the chin and a slight touch of blue in the bottom of the dorso.
+The beak is light, yellowish opaque.
+The tail is short and pointed.
+They measure about 12 to 18 cm in total length and weigh 58 g on average.
+Young specimens have the same coloring as adults.

-Their diet is basically composed of fruits such as mango, apples, tangerine and guava, as well as sauco seeds, birdseed, bananas, among others.
+Their diet is basically composed of fruits such as mango, apples, tangerine and guava.
+As wel as suaco seeds, bird seeds, bananas among others.
 They also eat flowers.

 Ecology

-Generally found less than 1500 msnm.
-Very common in dry forest areas, cultivated or partially deforested areas.
-Less common in canopy and borders of wet jungles.
+Generally found less than 1,500 m.
+Very common in dry forest areas and cultivated or partially deforested areas.
+Less comon in canopy and borders of wet jungle.
 Also visible in gardens, parks and suburban areas.

 Threats